 In connection with the distribution, we expect that Fortive will complete an internal reorganization as a result of which Ralliant will become the parent company of the Fortive operations comprising, and the entities that will conduct, the Precision Technologies business.
-It is expected that the Fortive board of directors, or a duly authorized committee thereof, will approve the distribution of 100% of the issued and outstanding shares of our common stock on the basis of share[s] of our common stock for every share[s] of Fortive common stock held as of the close of business on the record date of , 2025.
+It is expected that the Fortive board of directors, or a duly authorized committee thereof, will approve the distribution of 100% of the issued and outstanding shares of our common stock on the basis of one share of our common stock for every three shares of Fortive common stock held as of the close of business on the record date of June 16, 2025.

-At [ ] [a.m.], Eastern Time, on , 2025, the distribution date, each Fortive shareholder will receive share[s] of our common stock for every share[s] of Fortive common stock held at the close of business on the record date for the distribution, as described below.
+At 12:01 a.m., Eastern Time, on June 28, 2025, the distribution date, each Fortive shareholder will receive one share of our common stock for every three shares of Fortive common stock held at the close of business on the record date for the distribution, as described below.
 Fortive shareholders will receive cash in lieu of any fractional shares of our common stock that they would have received after application of this ratio.
 You will not be required to make any payment, surrender or exchange your Fortive common stock or take any other action to receive your shares of our common stock in the distribution.
 The distribution of our common stock as described in this information statement is subject to the satisfaction or waiver of certain conditions.
-For a more detailed description of these conditions, see this section under "- Conditions to the Distribution."
+For a more detailed description of these conditions, see this section under "- Conditions to the Distribution"